Investing in Education: Global Leaders and Followers

 IN THE PHOTO: Discussing and sharing ideas, students come up with innovative projects.
 Working in teams is significant for the 21st century, since teamwork is one of the most precious soft skills.
 PHOTO CREDIT: Konstantinos Maragkos

 Imagine what would happen with all the wasted money from humanitarian and helping projects?
-What about development projects through education instead of one-week travel to distribute pencils and take photos for Facebook?
+What about development projects through education instead of one-week travel to distribute new pens and take photos for Facebook?

 Communities will be empowered only if the members of the community will be educated and empowered.
 What are you doing for this and which actions are you taking?
 How is it possible for a community/country/continent to experience a tremendous paradigm change and see results in the long term?
 Not by praying but by acting.